Derivation of PV=nRT, The Equation of Ideal Gas

 According to the kinetic theory of gas,

-- These particles are elastic.
+– These molecules are elastic.

 - They are negligible size compare to their container.